On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker

-Although the name quasi-uniform seems to suggest that quasi-uniformity is related to uniform distribution, it is well understood that this is actually not the case in general.
+\textbf{Quasi-uniformity does not imply uniform distribution.} Although the name quasi-uniform seems to suggest that quasi-uniformity is related to uniform distribution, it is well understood that this is actually not the case in general.
 For example, already in dimension $d=1$ the point sets

-for $N \in \NN$, are quasi-uniform, but are not uniformly distributed, since the star-discrepancy of this point set does not converge to $0$ as $N \to \infty$.
+for $N \in \NN$, are a quasi-uniform family, but are not uniformly distributed, since the star-discrepancy of this point set does not converge to $0$ as $N \to \infty$.